pydicom/pydicom/doc/old/working_with_pixel_data.rst

 ``Dataset.pixel_array``
 -----------------------

-Handling *Pixel Data* is one of the two main annoyances with DICOM datasets (the other being non-conformance), but fortunately *pydicom* provides an easy way to get the *Pixel Data* in a more convenient form;
+Converting the raw *Pixel Data* bytes into usable image data can be complicated, but fortunately *pydicom* provides a convenient way to get it:
 :attr:`Dataset.pixel_array<pydicom.dataset.Dataset.pixel_array>`.

 .. warning::